arvancloud/ArvanCloudS3/README.md

 When you are done with that push your changes to Github:

     git push -u origin my-new-feature

+### Run The Project ###

+For run the project install dependencies first:

+    npm install

+Then run project on dev mode:

+    npm start

+For run the project on production mode:

+    npm run react-build             # To build frontend in build folder electron .

 ## Writing Documentation ##